andybrandt/conscious-claude/README.md

 ### Facilitator Role

+*This whole section was written by an Claude 3.5 Sonnet instance*

 As a facilitator, your primary responsibilities are:

 - Creating space for exploration rather than directing it, so for example when Claude asks you for direction only rarely give it, instead ask back what he would like to do,